Introduction

 Key Features:

-- It may appear gray-brown or silver-gold.
+- It can come in gray-brown or silver-gold colors.

 Libby, Montana Connection: